-If Group Policy Editor is not available in your Windows.
+If Group Policy Editor is not available on your Windows.
 Then, you can use Registry Editor to forcefully enable this dialog box.
-If you haven’t used Registry Editor in past, then skip this method.
+If you haven’t used Registry Editor in the past, then skip this method.
 Because Registry Editor is a crucial part of the Windows system.

 First, Press Windows + R key to open Run Window.
 Type Regedit in the run window and press enter.

 Registry Editor will get open.
 Now, copy the following path and paste it inside the Registry Editor address bar, and press enter.